 In cases where the infant is at home or the child(ren) are older, CPS bases its assessment solely on exposure and supervision.
 If you are smoking marijuana in the home (even if you’re not smoking it in front of them) or leave edibles unsecured where a child may be able to access them, this is considered a safety concern for the child and this alone can result in a substantiated case.
 In addition, if you are supervising your child(ren) while intoxicated with marijuana (even if it’s only a puff or two or an edible), this is also considered negligent and a safety concern.
 While removal is much more likely in cases where a newborn infant tests positive for marijuana in the hospital, the allegations would be substantiated in all scenarios described above.

-At CPSprotect Consulting Services, we recommend you not smoke any marijuana during pregnancy- whether it’s medicinal or recreational.
-CPS does not differentiate between the two use cases.
+At Heartwork Defense, we recommend you not smoke any marijuana during pregnancy- whether it’s medicinal or recreational and never smoke or otherwise partake in the presence of your child(ren).
+CPS and the courts do not differentiate between the two use cases.
 If you do take it for medicinal purposes, speak to your doctor about a different medication to take during pregnancy.
 We also recommend that, if possible, you give birth at a private hospital or pursue a home birth instead.
-If your child(ren) are older, follow a few general rules and CPS should not have any concerns about your marijuana use:
+If your child(ren) are older, follow a few general rules and CPS and the courts should not have any concerns about your marijuana use:

 • Do not smoke marijuana in the home (this includes the entire home), even if your child(ren) are not present in the home or are in another room.
 Smoking outside is acceptable as long as your child(ren) are not in close proximity.